-Vague of Santa Cruz, an original member of the Board, assumed the Chair following Mr. Marerís retirement, and served as Chair until May 2007.
+Vague of Santa Cruz, an original member of the Board, assumed the Chair following Mr. Marer’s retirement, and served as Chair until May 2007.
 Russell Hanlon, a civil appellate specialist in San Jose, succceeded her as Chair until 2015.
 Former Executive Director Michael Kresser was elected Chair in 2015.
 Professor Ed Steinman of Santa Clara Law School is Chief Financial Officer.
 Rickey Green, an attorney who concentrates in corporate and tax law, is Secretary.
-Other board members are Frank Dice of Salinas, Wendy Kim of Santa Clara, Juliet Peck of Salinas, and Stephen LaBerge of Santa Cruz.
-All are veteran criminal defense trial attorneys.
+Other board members are Wendy Kim of Santa Clara, Juliet Peck of Salinas, Stephen LaBerge of Santa Cruz, and Joel Franklin of Monterey County.
 Professor Gerald

 Uelmen of the Santa Clara School of Law was Chief Financial